-Your ISO setting determines how fast your digital sensor “picks up” the light coming into the camera, and works in combination with aperture and shutter speed to determine your exposure.
+Your ISO setting determines how fast your digital sensor “picks up” the light coming into the camera.
+It works in combination with aperture and shutter speed to determine your exposure.
 It’s a carry-over from the pre-digital days of film speed.
 The lowest setting is almost always 100 and can go all the way up to 6400 or more.
 A lower ISO number (100 for example) produces a clearer, smoother, cleaner image but requires more light to do so.
 So you will need to be in a very brightly lit area.
-A high ISO number (1600 for example) needs less light to capture the image, but the image will be grainier the higher you go.
+A high ISO number (1600 for example) needs less light to capture the image.
+However, the image will be grainier the higher you go.
 So you can be in a dark area and will still be able to capture your image, but it will have some amount of grain.

 The newer your digital camera, the higher ISO settings it’s likely to have, and the less graininess as well.